 – NoneOilen.
 Recent notable material was created by Fillamentum.
 100% biodegradable, reusable without losing properties, and food-safe NoneOilen won a 3DPI award for Fillamentum.

 – Eco-friendly Spool Options.
-Despite of many attempts to re-use leftover spools, still, a lot of them end up in the landfill.
+Despite many attempts to reuse leftover spools, a lot of them still end up in the landfill.
 Even recycling such spools is not ecological enough.
-Some 3D printing material manufacturers take more action and drive implementations of the new green industry standards.
+Some 3D printing material manufacturers are taking more action and driving the implementation of new green industry standards.

 – Refills & MasterSpool.
 Richard Horne aka @RichRap3D who tirelessly promoted cardboard spools, in the end, published an ingenious reusable spool system.
 A so-called MasterSpool was designed to carry filament refills.
 DAS FILAMENT, the German filament manufacturer, quickly responded to the MasterSpool initiative and within days offered their customers to buy refill only.